daffidwilde/matching/README.rst

 matching between our suitors and reviewers where each suitor is matched to exactly one reviewer, and so our matching is bijective.

-It is known that instances of the stable matching problem can be solved to give a unique, stable and suitor-optimal matching using an algorithm developed by David Gale and Lloyd Shapley.
+It is known that instances of the stable marriage problem can be solved to give a unique, stable and suitor-optimal matching using an algorithm developed by David Gale and Lloyd Shapley.
 The algorithm is as follows: